h3nnn4n/git-o-matic-9k/Readme.md

 ## Periodic tasks

-Two periodic tasks are scheduled:
+Two periodic tasks are pre-scheduled, but currently disabled:

 1) The `discovery_scraper`.
 This runs every hour and fetches new users that are following or being followed by some user already in the database.
 If the